cmcarey/circd/README.md

 #### TODOs

-- Mutexes to prevent race conditions
+- Mutexes to prevent race conditions - currently quite unsafe
 - Don't let nick be picked if nick is in use already
 - Handle modes (channel/client/client in channel)
 - Oper command